Tamworth Pistol Club History

 We soon had a level area of approximately 50 x 30 metres for use as a range, this was in the general proximity occupied by range 4 today, and at last we had a facility for our 30 odd members to get back to shooting. – no covered bays - out in the open - planks on drums for shooting benches – targets on wire strung between posts – no power – no water – primitive toilets – but we were once again back in action.
 Building progressed slowly; utilising materials salvaged from the ex-army huts, which had been part of the Oxley Vale site, shooting bays were constructed.

 Our shooting program at that time consisted of – Free Pistol – Rapid Fire – Centre Fire – and Combat (the forerunner to today’s Service Pistol match) the timing for these matches was provided by a stopwatch and a whistle, - Standard Pistol and Air Pistol were the next matches to be introduced as interest and increasing area permitted.

 Our next project was to develop the 25 metre range, this was located below the first range (in the vicinity of our existing ranges 2 & 3) which was now in use and was separated from this range by a wall of tyres, some of which are still buried in the bank between the two ranges.
-Numerous working bees were held at Jack Hawkins place to manufacture concrete blocks to be used in the construction of the “Generator/Compressor” shed which is still in use today as a “storeroom / compressor shed” and also to build the “Clubhouse/Bunker” which was equipped with the strongroom door obtained from the old Commonwealth Bank, this unfortunately has had to be demolished to make way for our new Clubhouse, which is currently under construction.
+Numerous working bees were held at Jack Hawkins place to manufacture concrete blocks to be used in the construction of the “Generator/Compressor” shed which is still in use today as a “storeroom / compressor shed” and also to build the “Clubhouse/Bunker” which was equipped with the strongroom door obtained from the old Commonwealth Bank, this unfortunately has had to be demolished to make way for our new Clubhouse.